0xhebi/picoCTF-Writeups-2019/02.dont-use-client-side/Writeup.md

+<blockquote><i>Can you break into this super secure portal? https://2019shell1.picoctf.com/problem/45147/ (link) or http://2019shell1.picoctf.com:45147</i></blockquote>

 In this challenge we have login form that is doing password validation on client side.

 If we view source or just inspect body of the html file, we can see this script.